thebatman21/Makima1/README.md

 [![Open Source Love svg2](https://badges.frapsoft.com/os/v2/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)!]

-A modular Telegram Group Management bot made using [Saitama](https://t.me/SaitamaRobot) as base repo.

-Can be found on telegram as [Sung Jin-Woo](https://t.me/SungJinwooRobot).
+A modular Telegram Group Management bot, can be found on telegram as [Sung Jin-Woo](https://t.me/SungJinwooRobot).

 The Support group can be reached out to at [Hunters Associations](https://t.me/HuntersAssociations), where you can ask for help about [Sung Jin-Woo](https://t.me/SungJinwooRobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.